ropensci/roweb3/content/blog/2022-05-20-ropensci-news-digest-may-2022/index.md

 -   [Don't Lose your HEAD over Default Branches](/blog/2022/04/29/don-t-lose-your-head-over-default-branches) by Maëlle Salmon.
 Use "HEAD" instead of the default branch name in links to files on GitHub, as it will work for any default branch name.

+-   [Requiring 2FA for Our Main GitHub Organization](/blog/2022/05/16/requiring-2fa-for-the-ropensci-github-organization) by Maëlle Salmon.
+How we went about requiring two-factor authentication for our main GitHub organization.

 </div>

 ## Use cases